How lessons learned during Covid-19 are helping Cheshire & Merseyside address equity and equality in maternity care

 Although the pandemic sparked the development of the pregnancy dashboard, the journey certainly hasn’t ended there.
 There are numerous opportunities for the usage of maternity data and population health intelligence to further address healthcare inequalities across Cheshire and Merseyside.
 Since Covid, the data has enabled Cheshire and Merseyside to identify other health factors and work that needs to be done.
 One of the resulting initiatives has been broadening the remit of the roving bus, which now offers several women’s services.

 “It continues to address Covid vaccination, but we’re also looking at flu vaccinations, and other health outcomes – such as how do we reduce smoking during pregnancy, and how do we help and support those with mental health challenges,” explains Catherine.
-“We’re also focusing on gynecological conditions, including cervical screening rates.”
+“We’re also focusing on gynaecological conditions, including cervical screening rates.”

 “We’re continuing to use the pregnancy dashboard.
 We are developing it, we keep looking at it and in terms of intelligence, it has helped us to showcase the key work that needs to be done and what we need to prioritize in terms of population health.”